dbt-labs/dbt-project-evaluator/README.md

     search_order: ['dbt_project_evaluator', 'dbt']
 ```

-This is required because the project currently overrides a handful of dbt core macros in order to ensure the project can run across the listed adapters.
+This is required because the project currently overrides a small number of dbt core macros in order to ensure the project can run across the listed adapters.
+The overridden macros are in the [cross_db_shim directory](macros/cross_db_shim/).

 ### How It Works